IE Business School

-Through IE Business School and Headspring Executive Development (a joint venture between IE and the Financial Times), I offer tailored courses for corporate and government clients covering topics such as corporate strategy, growth, innovation, internationalization, nonmarket management and sustainability.
+Through IE Business School and Headspring Executive Development (a joint venture between IE and the Financial Times), I offer tailored courses for corporate and government clients covering topics such as corporate strategy, growth, internationalization, nonmarket management, stakeholder strategy and sustainability.

 I have also been a speaker at AIG's Risk Management Academy (ARMA) since its inception in 2013 where I address clients on sources of nonmarket risk and risk mitigation strategies.

 Xstrata and Australian Mining Tax Reform (A) (B) (co-authored with Aaron Cowper and Patrick Gatland)

 Winner of the Best Case and Bestselling Case Awards at IE Business School